Pyrenean Foothills (Mediterranean France)

 Day 5: Day ride from Quillan

 Being based in Quillan affords us many options, both on and off the bike.
 The town is charming, and there are some lovely walks into the surrounding countryside.
 Those wanting to enjoy the full Cathar experience could take the bus to the medieval citadel of Carcassonne.
-There is also a lot of fun to be had white water rafting down the river Aude!
+There’s also the option of white water rafting down the river Aude!

-However, this is a road cycling holiday, and there are a few delightful circular rides to be done in the foothills of the Pyrenees.
+However, this is a road cycling holiday after all, and we’ve crafted three delightful, circular routes in the foothills of the Pyrenees today.
 All routes take in the Gorges de la Pierre-Lys, the beautiful Rebenty valley, climb over the Col d’Aunat (960m) and descend through the Gorges de Saint Georges.
 The Challenge route takes you past the Château d’Usson and then on a beautiful road over the Col des Moulis (1099m) and Col du Garavel (1256m).

-Alternatively, or in addition, cycling over the Col du Campérié (514m) to “bag” the mountain top Château de Puilaurens (610m) is well worth the effort.
+Alternatively, or in addition, cycling over the Col du Campérié (514m) to see the Château de Puilaurens (610m) atop the mountain is well worth the effort.

 Classic route: 67km with 800m ascent [ride profile]